 Now that you know how to get the right fit, you’ll want to think about styles.
-There are plenty of choices for work-appropriate blouses, as well as designs that work well for casual and semi-casual wear.
+There are plenty of choices for work-appropriate and beautiful blouses, as well as designs that work well for casual and semi-casual wear.
 Your sense of style, as well as where and how you plan to wear your blouse, will help determine the styles you choose.
 Keep in mind that there are also many ways to get creative with your blouses, and you can dress different styles up and down according to your agenda and daily activities.
 Styles include:

 The type of neckline can also make a difference in a blouse’s style and help you determine what works best for you.
 V-necklines are flattering and create a streamlined look, while scoop necks are classic and always in style.
 High scoop necks have a modest feel and also work well in cooler weather.
 Split neck tops have an extra touch of pizzazz that can make an otherwise simple design stand out, while keyhole or cut-out necklines have a modern vibe.
 Classic standing collars, as seen on button-up shirts, look crisp and pulled together and work well with a variety of outfits, from corduroy pants to sleek pencil skirts.

 Another deciding factor in choosing your perfect blouse is getting the perfect hem and sleeve length.
 The bottom of the blouse might fall just below the waist, at the hip, or below the hip as with tunic styles.
 Look at where the blouse’s length is designed to fall, and choose a size that will allow it to hit your desired length.
 If you plan to tuck your shirt in, make sure the hem is long enough to tuck in with ease.
 Depending on the style of the short-sleeve shirt, the length may fall just past the shoulder (for a cap or flutter sleeve), midway down the arm, or a few inches above the elbow.
-Long-sleeve lengths should fall just below your wrist and rolled and three-quarter lengths should hit just below the elbow.
+Long-sleeve lengths should fall just below your wrist and three-quarter lengths should hit just below the elbow.

 Once you determine the right fit, type of blouse, neckline, and sleeve and hem length, you’re ready to have some fun.
 Shop around for the perfect blouse styles that make you smile, from solid-colored pastels like peaches and pinks to pretty polished looks in polka dots and prints.